 What we like: Light and inexpensive for what you get.

-What we don’t: Less down than competing options from Feathered Friends and Western Mountaineering.
+What we don’t: Lower quality down than competing options from Feathered Friends.

-For the value seekers out there, REI Co-op’s hard goods have seen a dramatic increase in quality in recent years, and the Magma sleeping bag is case in point.
-For $349, you get a warm and well-built 30-degree bag that weighs just 1 pound 3.8 ounces—almost 2 ounces less than the Feathered Friends Hummingbird above.
-In addition, the shell is a 15-denier Pertex, which is more durable than the Hummingbird (10D), and the shoulder and waist dimensions are more generous for a roomier night’s sleep (63/57 in. vs. 58/52 in.).
-Dollar for dollar, you’d be hard-pressed to find a better ultralight sleeping bag that still offers 3-season warmth.
+For the value-seekers out there, REI Co-op’s hard goods have seen a dramatic increase in quality in recent years, and the Magma sleeping bag is case in point.
+For $379, you get a warm and well-built 30-degree bag that weighs just 1 pound 8.4 ounces (a slight weight bump from previous iterations).
+In addition, the shell is a 15-denier Pertex, which is more durable than the Hummingbird (10D), and the shoulder and waist dimensions are more generous for a roomier night’s sleep (62.5/54 in. vs. 58/52 in. for a size Medium).
+While it's not the cheapest option on this list, dollar for dollar, you’d be hard-pressed to find a better ultralight sleeping bag that still offers 3-season warmth at such a high fill-weight.

-The REI Magma isn’t perfect, however.
-Its 8.5 ounces of 850-fill down falls short of competing 30-degree models from Feathered Friends and Western Mountaineering—the “30” in the product name refers to the Lower Limit, not the Comfort rating, and we’ve found it’s comfortable down into the mid-to-upper 30s.
-Alternatively, if you run warm or only camp in fair weather, you can save a lot of money with a summer-weight bag like the $179 Marmot Micron below.
+The 12.7 ounces of 850-fill competes with 30-degree models from Feathered Friends and Western Mountaineering—the Lower Limit of the Magma is rated at 24 degrees, while the Comfort rating is set to 34.
+Alternatively, if you run warm or only camp in fair weather, you can save a lot of money with a cheaper summer-weight bag like the $179 Marmot Micron below.
 But the Magma’s boost in insulation is considerable, and with a full-length zipper, it’s versatile for a range of temperatures.
-Put simply, you won’t find a bag that better balances warmth, weight, and price.
-Editors’ note: the Magma is currently out of stock, but look for the updated version in the spring of 2024, which will be offered in nine unisex sizes (three lengths and three widths) to provide efficient warmth while reducing weight.
+Put simply, it'd be hard to find a bag that better balances warmth, weight, and price from such a trustworthy brand.

 Best Hoodless Ultralight Sleeping Bag